Procedures

 Procedure

-Hazardous materials, both restricted and non-restricted, must be purchased using a purchase order; use of a university PCard is prohibited.
+Hazardous materials, both restricted and non-restricted, must be purchased using a purchase order; use of a university expense card is prohibited unless the household consumer use exemption applies.
 The authorization for individuals to procure, use, or possess restricted hazardous materials is granted by government agencies and is dependent on the conditions listed in permits or licenses.
 Contact Environmental Health and Safety for license and permit information.
 Whenever possible, purchased quantities should be kept to a minimum.
 Less toxic alternatives should be used when available.

 Classes of restricted hazardous materials are generally summarized by the following list:

-Purchase orders for explosives, radioactive materials, tax-free alcohol, and select agents must be approved by Environmental Health and Safety prior to processing the requisition through Procurement Services.
-Departments are required to choose the appropriate category code in PeopleSoft when creating a requisition to the workflow routes the requisition to Environmental Health and Safety for approval.
-See the Addy Note Creating a Requisition to Purchase Hazardous Materials for step-by-step instructions.
+Purchase orders for explosives, radioactive materials, tax-free alcohol, and select agents must be approved by Environmental Health and Safety.
+Departments are required to choose the appropriate category code in Workday when creating a requisition so the workflow routes the requisition to Environmental Health and Safety for approval.
+For additional reference, see the Create a Purchase Requisition Knowledge Article in Workday.

 All radioactive materials must be received at the Environmental Health and Safety office.
 All other types of restricted hazardous materials may be received by the individuals who placed the order.
 Departments must keep all restricted hazardous materials secure and maintain records of quantities used and on hand, as these records are subject to state and federal audit on demand.